BrandonDudek/swatt/README.md

 # Software Automated Testing Tools (SWATT)

-This library provides Tools to help Software Testers quickly and efficiently Automates their Test Suites.
+SWAT (pronounced \\swät\\) is a library of Tools to help Software Testers quickly and efficiently Automates their Test Suites.